PaulOfford/mbserver/README.md

 ## Installation

-* Pull the repo or download the zip file from here
+* Clone the repo or download the zip file from here - https://github.com/PaulOfford/mbserver
+  * Click on the green Clone button
 * Create a posts directory on your PC
 * Move the sample posts downloaded into the posts directory
 * In settings.py, change the posts_dir variable in the script to reflect the location of the directory - note the use of \\\\ in Windows paths